 - The 13% cap on dividend distributions has been abolished; and

-A remuneration of less than EUR 45,000 does not prevent application of the reduced rate if this lower remuneration equals at least the company’s taxable base.
+A remuneration of less than EUR 45,000 does not prevent application of the reduced rate if this lower remuneration equals at least the company’s final taxable base.

 Audiovisual and Performing Arts Tax Shelter

 The percentage of the amount of the investment to be exempt has been increased from 310% to 356%.
 Similarly, the percentage of the tax value of the tax shelter certificate has been increased from 150% to 172%.
 Some additional measures have been implemented by the Law of 28 April 2019 (published in the Official State Journal on 6 May 2019) to guarantee full neutrality of the reform on the tax shelter regime.

 A specific anti-abuse rule (SAAR) refuses the new, lower tax rates in case of taxable reversals of (i) exempt investment reserves and capital gains on trucks, barges and sea vessels and deferred capital gains which have become taxable, prior to reinvestment, pursuant to non-compliance with the intangibility condition, or due to lack of timely reinvestment, and (ii) exempt provisions.